 This post may contain affiliate links.
 We may receive a small commission, at no cost to you, if you make a purchase.
 Read Disclosure.

-Trying to pick a place to explore for the very first time as a solo traveler can be daunting to say the least, especially if you are a woman.
+Trying to pick a place to explore as a solo traveler can be daunting to say the least, especially if you are a woman.

-The world tells us to be afraid and to be hesitant about traveling alone overseas; even now after 8 years of solo travel, people still question me when I talk about my ventures around the world, and even more so when I mention that I travel alone.
+The world tells us to be afraid and to be hesitant about traveling alone overseas; even now after a decade of solo travel, people still question me when I talk about my ventures around the world, and even more so when I mention that I travel alone.

 It’s hard not to be discouraged when you are faced with such negativity about your travels, especially when starting out.

-But if you are considering traveling solo for the first time, here are some relatively easy and safe destinations for women that are great starting spots to begin.
+But if you are considering traveling solo, whether it’s your first time or you’ve traveled alone before, here are some relatively easy and safe places to travel alone as women.

 Iceland has definitely become a hit place to visit, now with cheap and frequent flights both from Europe and North America – you can even do a free week-long stopover with Icelandair between the two continents to make the most of a trip overseas.